sophia-huynh/markus-moss/README.md

 * --html-parser : (string) bs4 html parser: default is 'html.parser'
 * --force : redo all specified actions: default is not to redo previously executed actions
 * --verbose : log actions to stdout
-* --select : (int) a single case number or (string) 2 or more group names to generate individual reports for.
+* --selected-groups : (int) a single case number or (string) 2 or more group names to generate individual reports for.

 #### config format